Spacetime-symmetry breaking effects in gravitational-wave generation at the first post-Newtonian order: The quadrupole formula

 which can be partially simplified using the index symmetries of $\hat{s}^{\mu\rho\nu\sigma}$, $\hat{q}^{\mu\rho\nu\sigma}$, and $\hat{k}^{\mu\rho\nu\sigma}$\footnote{Note also that $\bar{M}^{\mu\nu\rho\sigma}\bar{h}^{(0)}_{\rho\sigma} = M^{\mu\nu\rho\sigma}h^{(0)}_{\rho\sigma}$}.
 Armed with this knowledge, we can now form the source for the modifications to the quadrupole formula, using Eq.~(\ref{Mhjk}), which contains $\geq2$ derivatives of the GR solution.
 Note that we still have only made some very general assumptions about the properties of the source; indeed, beyond the existence of a near zone, our results are valid for any source up to this point (but we will have to limit the set of sources to those which can be described by the linear potentials).

 For a generic source with a wave-zone field point, we can write the linear solution to the spatial metric potential as

 and in GR, we have that $A^{jk}=2\ddot{\mathcal{I}}^{jk}$, where an overdot denotes a derivative w.r.t retarded time $\tau$, and the physical piece of $\bar{h}^{jk}$ is the transverse-traceless part $\bar{h}^{jk}_{\rm TT}$.
 When spacetime symmetries are broken, we generally expect additional polarisation modes to appear, up to a total of six, i.e. four extra modes may appear in the spectrum of gravitational waves\footnote{In \cite{ONeal-Ault:2020ebv} one of us found one extra dynamical degree of freedom using the Hamiltonian formulation in a simple explicit-breaking scenario, which indicates the presence of extra modes.}; however, these extra modes will be suppressed proportional to the coefficients for spacetime-symmetry breaking, which are very small\footnote{We also expect the transverse-traceless part to receive modifications.}.
 This can be seen more easily in momentum space, where the dispersion relation for the helicity components $\bar{h}_{\pm 2}$ can be solved for in an order-by-order fashion.
 This yields a result which is neither transverse nor traceless, but the dominant effects can be captured by the TT piece of the dispersion relations \cite{Mewes:2019dhj}.
+We note, however, that using the gauge invariant hatted operators $\hat{s}^{\mu\nu\rho\sigma}$, $\hat{q}^{\mu\nu\rho\sigma}$, and $\hat{k}^{\mu\nu\rho\sigma}$ as we do in this paper, only two polarisation modes appear.
+Other choices of coefficients, for example the ``barred'' coefficients\footnote{Which are related to the hatted operators through Eq.~(\ref{eq:hatbar}).} used in \cite{Bailey2023} allows for five out of six polarisation modes.

 In order to obtain the corrections to the quadrupole formula, we will use the spatial part of the solution $\bar{h}^{(1)jk}$, and we will first need to evaluate some rather cumbersome derivatives of the metric potentials (\ref{eq:h0PNsol}).
 These can be made more tractable by introducing some simplifications (for example point-particle approximations), but it should be understood that these derivatives must be taken {\it before} the GR solution $\bar{h}^{{(0)}jk}$ is plugged in as a source on the right-hand side of Eq.~(\ref{eq:firstorder}) (where it is evaluated at the retarded time $\tau$ rather than $t$).
 We will see an exception to this rule when introducing point particles in the next section.